KazumeNishidate/Infect-CA/README.md

 # Infectious cellular automaton

-This code simulates the Infectious disease cellular automaton based onthe RWCA model [1,2,3].
+This code simulates the Infectious disease cellular automaton based on the RWCA model [1,2,3].

 - Each walker randomly walks around the 2D lattice following the RWCA rule.